MaterializeInc/materialize/doc/developer/platform/ux.md

   * The addition of commands to create, drop, and inspect clusters.
   * The addition of a `cluster` session variable that specifies the active cluster.
-  * The modification of `CREATE MATERIALIZED SOURCE`, `CREATE MATERIALIZED VIEW`, `CREATE INDEX`, and `CREATE SINK` to associate the created index with the active cluster.
+  * The modification of `CREATE MATERIALIZED VIEW`, `CREATE INDEX`, and `CREATE SINK` to associate the created index with the active cluster.
   * The addition of commands to create, drop, and inspect secrets.

 These changes are described in more detail in the [Cluster](#cluster),